 - digital skills

-- working with people - you can do this through volunteering
+- people skills - for example, through volunteering

 - interview skills

-For help deciding your next step and whether further training is for you, you can contact the National Careers Service.
+For help deciding your next step and whether further training is for you, you can speak to an adviser.
 You could also contact your local:

 - training providers